tappitikarrass/tappitikarrass.github.io/backend/README.md

 > Makefile inside this directory has only one target.
 It's `watch` that run `dotnet watch` locally with necessary environment variables.

 ## Current objectives
-- [ ] Simple readonly json data storage
+- [x] Simple readonly json data storage
+- [ ] Improve a way in which user obtains json store object
 - [ ] Json validation